lucass-carneiro/SURGE/DTU/design/karan.md

 - Acquire money and political power.
 With that, I will tell others what to do.
 I will use them.
 I will have real choices.
 - I will never again be told what to do.
 - No opportunity will ever be out of my reach again.
-- I will no one else's tools.
+- I will be no one else's tools.

 # Conscious